 Whether your plan passes compliance testing will depend in part on the coverage and participation of employees in related companies.
 This creates challenges if one company in the group offers a more generous 401(k) plan than another, has higher participation rates, or even just has a different ratio of highly compensated and non-highly compensated employees.
 If any tests don’t pass, plan corrections will need to be made.

-First, each company in the controlled group should offer a 401(k) plan with comparable terms to the others—if some companies have 401(k) plans while others do not, coverage testing problems are likely, as some employees will be covered by a 401(k) while others will not be.
-To ensure comparable coverage across the controlled group each related company should adopt the same or identical plan(s).
+First, each company in the controlled group may wish to offer a 401(k) plan with similar terms to the others—if some companies have 401(k) plans while others do not, coverage testing problems are likely to occur, as some employees will be covered by a 401(k) while others will not be.
+One way to ensure comparable coverage across the controlled group, is for each related entity to adopt the identical plan(s).

 Second, related companies are factored into your plan’s annual compliance testing.
 For this reason, Guideline requires you to disclose you and your family’s ownership interests in other businesses.
 Your company must be able to obtain the required information and transmit it to Guideline at year end, for Guideline to use as part of compliance testing.

 Third, we strongly encourage you to consider a Safe Harbor plan for your company and related companies.
-Using a Safe Harbor plan eliminates some of the most problematic compliance tests, thus increasing the likelihood of plan compliance.
+Using a Safe Harbor plan exempts the plan from some of the most problematic compliance tests, thus increasing the likelihood of plan compliance.

 Now that you know about controlled groups, you can determine if your company is part of a controlled group and report related companies to Guideline so we can help ensure your plan complies with IRS requirements.
-If you believe that related companies may not have been included in prior year of compliance testing, please notify Guideline immediately.
+If you believe that related companies may not have been included in compliance testing for the prior year, please notify Guideline immediately.